The first time we spoke, you asked me some questions that felt invasive. I didn’t want that to happen again, so I avoided you after that point.

 Why didn’t I think of that before??

-Oh, I know why: When I first met you, I was extremely afraid of expressing disapproval of other people.
+Oh: When I first met you, I was very very afraid of rejecting others.

-I didn’t know it consciously.
-It was quite deeply suppressed.
+I didn’t even “know it”, it was deeply suppressed.
 But the pattern fits the data.

-If I declined a question, I unconsciously predicted you might get mad, and that would make me feel terrible about myself.
+If I declined a question, there was a quick and unconscious prediction that you could get mad, and that would make me feel terrible about myself.

-So that’s why I didn’t say “No” to your questions when you first met me.
-And that’s why I avoided you so bluntly with physical distance.
-(Although, I also avoided everyone during that year for similar reasons.)
+So that’s why I didn’t decline your questions when we first met.
+And that’s why I avoided you with physical distance.
+(And why I avoided everyone later that year.)

 Addendum: Beliefs I have